darwinia-network/rfcs-deprecated/RFC/English/0012-darwinia-bridge-core-interoperation-in-chainrelay-enabled-blockchains.md

 ## I. Abstract

-XClaim[5] 针对 ACCS 的缺点，设计了通用的、高效低成本的跨链框架，并提出了Cryptocurrency-Bakced Assets (CBAs)的概念。其设计主要分成三个部分：

-- 提出的CBA概念对跨链资产和原生资产的关系做了清晰的概括，是原生资产在另外一个区块链网络中存在形式的精简表达。
-- 在发行链(Issuing Blockchain)一端，通过借助Chain Relay对另外一个链上的交易证明进行存在性和共识性的直接验证，而无需信任第三方。
-- 在背书链(Backing Blockchain)一端，通过引入Vault、质押物(Collateral)和喂价等经济机制，对赎回过程的安全性实现了理性经济假设下的保证。由于存在质押物和喂价机制的约束，所以只能支持流动性较好的Fungible Token。

-XClaim 虽然某种程度上解决了 ACCS 的缺点，但是也存在其自身的局限性：只针对Fungible Token有效，不支持NFT和其他流动性较差无法喂价和平仓的Fungible Token。此外，XClaim方案中因为Vault的质押物在跨链资产赎回之前都是锁定的，导致存在较高的质押成本，抵押物可能存在收益率不足的问题。

-针对XClaim的以上问题，本文在保留CBA概念和大部分发行链的设计的同时，将背书链一端进行重新设计，增加对Backing Blockchain引入更多合理假设，即支持智能合约和Chain Relay(非BTC)，在背书链一端引入Chain Relay来验证发行链的交易，同时对背书锁定资产的赎回进行链上合约化的约束。通过这样的新方式，去除Vault、流动性质押、喂价等设计和模块，实现了对更广泛的Token的支持，包括NFT和流动性不好的Fungible Token。
+XClaim (Cross Claim) proposes a universal, efficient and low-cost cross-chain framework for the shortcomings of ACCS, using Cryptocurrency-Bakced Assets (CBAs).

+Although XClaim solves the shortcomings of ACCS to some extent, it also has its own limitations: it is only valid for Fungible Token, and.
+There is currently no general framework for cross-chain circulation of NFT.
+And Vault's collateral design in the XClaim solution may also have a problem of insufficient yield.

+This article describes how to remove the Vault role and its collateral by introducing a chainRelay on the Backing Blockchain.

 ## II.
 Introduction

-对于不同区块链上的token交换，目前虽然中心化交易所可以帮助执行，但是这样的服务需要高度的信任，且易发生主动作恶、单点故障等问题。随着Cosmos、Polkadot这样一批优秀的跨链项目的落地，架构在跨链基础设施之上的去中心化token流通协议/方案也成为重要的研究内容。

-在已有的方案中，atomic cross-chain swaps (ACCS) 是最早提出的可行性方案，但由于其跨链效率低、成本高，实际使用场景并不多。随后，XClaim (Cross Claim) 针对 ACCS 的缺点，提出了通用的、高效低成本的跨链框架，使用了Cryptocurrency-Bakced Assets (CBAs).

-XClaim 虽然某种程度上解决了 ACCS 的缺点，但是也存在其自身的局限性：只针对Fungible Token有效，并且。目前针对NFT的跨链流通还没有通用框架。本文以双链互跨为例，通过对Backing Blockchain引入更多假设，即假设Backing Blockchain支持智能合约，提出基于双Chain Relay的改进版通用XClaim方案（同时适用于Fungible Token和NFT）。

-该方案将展示Two chainRelay Model的设计思路和过程实现。[XClaim](https://eprint.iacr.org/2018/643.pdf)跨链方案已经可以保证了在大部分场合下的NFT的跨链安全操作，但是依然无法保证通证资产价格产生剧烈波动时，整个系统的鲁棒性和可持续性。

-同时，本文还将着重分析chainRelay的实现成本和其改进方案，目前改进思路包括两个方案的探讨，其一，通过批量提交*block headers*，或对*block headers*构建*merkle tree*的方式压缩成本，其二，通过借助零知识证明的技术，将上传*block headers*成本降低，并提高链上验证交易的速度。
+For the token exchange on different blockchains, although centralized exchanges can help to implement, such services require a high degree of trust, and are prone to problems such as main actions and single points of failure.
+With the advent of a number of excellent cross-chain projects such as Cosmos and Polkadot, decentralized token circulation protocols/schemes that are architected on cross-chain infrastructure have also become important research content.

+In the existing scheme, atomic cross-chain swaps (ACCS) is the first feasible solution, but due to its low cross-chain efficiency and high cost, there are not many practical scenarios.
+Subsequently, XClaim (Cross Claim) proposed a general, efficient and low-cost cross-chain framework for the shortcomings of ACCS, using Cryptocurrency-Bakced Assets (CBAs).

+Although XClaim solves the shortcomings of ACCS to some extent, it also has its own limitations: it is only valid for Fungible Token, and.
+There is currently no general framework for cross-chain circulation of NFT.
+In this paper, the dual-chain cross-over is taken as an example.
+By introducing more assumptions to the Backing Blockchain, that is, the Backing Blockchain supports smart contracts, an improved universal XClaim solution based on dual Chain Relay (both for Fungible Token and NFT) is proposed.

+The change plan will show the design ideas and process realization of the Two chainRelay Model.
+[XClaim] (https://eprint.iacr.org/2018/643.pdf) cross-chain solution can guarantee the cross-chain security operation of NFT in most occasions, but still can not guarantee the sharp price of the certificate assets Robustness and sustainability of the entire system when fluctuating.

+At the same time, this article will also focus on the implementation cost of chainRelay and its improvement program.
+The current improvement ideas include two solutions.
+First, by submitting *block headers* in batches, or by constructing *merkle tree* for *block headers*.
+Compression costs, second, by using zero-knowledge proof techniques, reduce the cost of uploading *block headers* and increase the speed of verification transactions on the chain.

 ## III.
 Overview

-在这一章节，我们首先回顾和定义一些XClaim中与本文有关的概念，以及系统的模型和参与其中的角色。
+In this chapter, we first review and define some of the concepts in XClaim that are relevant to this article, as well as the models of the system and the roles involved.

-### A. Cryptocurrency-backed Assets(CBA)
+### A. Cryptocurrency-backed Assets (CBA)

 **Definition.** We define *cryptocurrency-backed assets* (CBAs) as assets deployed on top of a blockchain *I* that are backed by a cryptocurrency on blockchain *B*.
-We denote assets in *I* as *i*, and cryptocurrency on *B* as *b*.
-We use *i(b)* to further denote when an asset on *I* is backed by *b*.
+We refer assets in *I* as *i *, and cryptocurrency on *B* as *b*.
+We use *i(b)* to further said when an asset on *I* is backed by *b*.
 We describe a CBA through the following fields:

 - *issuing blockchain*, the blockchain *I* on which the CBA *i(b)* is issued.